eoinkelly/notes/music/theory/music.md

 ### Cents

+-   An equal tempered semitone is divided into 100 cents
 -   A unit of measure for the **ratio** between two frequencies
 -   An equally tempered semitone is 100 cents **by definition**
 -   An octave is 1200 cents by definition